 This jam is a great way to use those in-season strawberries that are so delicious right now.
 Also, this jam is so versatile, you can use it in so many ways.

-- Strawberries– Make sure to get the freshest, best strawberries available to you for this recipe.
-I like to wash my strawberries before making the jam, but if I am being honest, it is cooked long enough you probably don’t have to worry about it. 🙂
+- Strawberries- Make sure to get the freshest, best strawberries available to you for this recipe.
+Take the time to sort through the containers at your grocery store or farmer's market.
+I like to wash my strawberries before making the jam, but if I am being honest, it is cooked long enough you probably don't have to worry about it. 🙂

 - Habaneros- I love the heat of habaneros with fruit jam.
 Once you make this recipe you'll understand why.
 If you love really spicy jam, stick to the recipe, if you don't like it as spicy, add in a few less.
 I will give my recommendations.